Minimax estimation of smooth densities in Wasserstein distance: Controlling the Wasserstein distance by Besov norms

 \section{Controlling the Wasserstein distance by Besov norms}

-The main goal of this section is a proof of Theorem~\ref{thm:besov_wp}, which establishes that the Wasserstein distance between two measures on $\Omega = [0, 1]^d$ can be controlled by a Besov norm of the difference in their densities \emph{as long as their densities are bounded above and below}.
+The main goal of this section is a proof of \cref{thm:besov_wp}, which establishes that the Wasserstein distance between two measures on $\Omega = [0, 1]^d$ can be controlled by a Besov norm of the difference in their densities \emph{as long as their densities are bounded above and below}.
 We also establish that no analogous result can hold for arbitrary densities.
 While we give upper and lower bounds, the Besov norms appearing in the two bounds do not agree.
 We do not know whether under some conditions the $W_p$ distance is in fact \emph{equivalent} to a particular Besov norm $\|\cdot\|_{\bes{-1}{p}{q}}$ for some $q \in [1, + \infty]$.

-The results of this section are closely results to results of \citet{ShiJac08} and \citet{Pey18}, who established similar results for $p < 1$ and $p = 2$, respectively.
-In Section~\ref{sec:bes_ub}, we show the upper bound of Theorem~\ref{thm:besov_wp}, and in Section~\ref{sec:gen_dens} we show that no similar bound can exist once the assumption that the density is bounded away from zero is relaxed.
-The lower bound is proved in Section~\ref{sec:bes_lb}.
+The results of this section are closely related to results of \citet{ShiJac08} and \citet{Pey18}, who established similar relations for $p < 1$ and $p = 2$, respectively.
+In \cref{sec:bes_ub}, we show the upper bound of \cref{thm:besov_wp}, and in \cref{sec:bes_lb} we show the lower bound. \Cref{sec:gen_dens} establishes that there is no general relationship between Wasserstein distances and Besov norms once the assumption that the density is bounded away from $0$ is relaxed.